 Elizabeth oversees marketing, development, community relations and advocacy for the Maine and New Hampshire operations.
 She has years of experience in the disability services industry in both states.
 Previously she worked for public relations firms in New York and Philadelphia, representing diverse clients ranging from the Tribeca Film Festival to the rebuilding of the World Trade Center site.

-Elizabeth sits on a planning committee for the city of Dover, and the board of directors at the Garrison Players Arts Center.
-She is also a member of Portsmouth Rotary.
-She was named one the region’s 20 Outstanding Women (2020), and a finalist in the 10 to Watch of the Seacoast’s top young professionals (2019).
-Elizabeth holds degrees in English and Sociology, and attended the UNH Institute on Disability Leadership Series and the CASE Institute in Fundraising at Dartmouth College.
+Elizabeth was named one the region’s 20 Outstanding Women (2020), and a finalist in the 10 to Watch of the Seacoast’s top young professionals (2019).
+Elizabeth holds degrees in English and Sociology from Mount Holyoke College, and attended the UNH Institute on Disability Leadership Series and the CASE Institute in Fundraising at Dartmouth College.